magley/nakevaleng/core/sstable/README.md

 sstable.go
-    in a narrow sense, only the data table is an SSTable, other tables are used to speed up lookup in a broader sense, all the tables together + everything else froms a single SSTable "everything else" includes:
+    in a narrow sense, only the data table is an SSTable, other tables are used to speed up lookup in a broader sense, all the tables together + everything else forms a single SSTable "everything else" includes:
         - filter    (bloom filter)
         - metadata  (merkle tree)